aubm/aubm-website/content/posts/3-ways-of-shooting-yourself-in-the-foot-when-writing-applications-in-go.md

 ![A request trace on Jaeger](/img/jaeger-request-trace.png)

-From the trace, we can see that despite the fact that the work is distributed accross multiple goroutines and channels, processing an image is really a sequential task.
+From the trace, we can see that despite the fact that the work is distributed across multiple goroutines and channels, processing an image is really a sequential task.
 At best, we can concurrently process several images.
 The current code turns out to be over complicated for that.

 The below code sample is a simpler version that does exactly the same thing.